The term PSP (Process-Stage-Praxis) could be understood as:

 As this ability is called “awareness”, we could say that

-PSP may be potentially useful in many ways in:
+PSP may be potentially useful in many ways in the fields of:

-psychotherapy, psychology, self-knowledge and personal growth, counseling, education of any kind, coaching, training, work-field and Organizations, art, social interventions in various settings, etc.
+psychotherapy, psychology, self-knowledge and personal growth, counselling, education of any kind, coaching, training, work-field and Organisations, art, social interventions in various settings, etc.

 Such coordinators work with individuals and/or groups and they often employ in their professional practices several ways of awareness enhancement.

-PSP may be used as a complementary tool to enrich and support this goal in a very rich variety of ways of work in several fields.
+PSP may be used as a complementary tool to enrich and support this goal in a very rich palette of ways in several fields.